GeoscienceAustralia/dea-ard-scene-select/README.rst

-ard-scene-select: select scenes to be processed by ARD
+DASS: DEA ARD scene select
 =======================================================

-This code is used to select scenes to be processed by ARD.
-This Repo is deployed as a module to run at NCI.
-It is used in production to generate Landsat collection 3 ARD.
+This code is used to select scenes to be processed to ARD (Analysis Ready Data).
+This Repo si used ot build a module to run at NCI.
+It is used in production to generate Landsat and Sentinel 2 Collection 3 ARD.

-Branch Structure
-^^^^^^^^^^^^^^^^^^^^^^^^^

-.. csv-table:: Branches
-   :header: "Branch name", "Use"

-   "master", "Stable code base"
-   "production", "The branch used in production.
-It is the .env files that are used in production."
-   "module-prod", "The branch used to produce a module."

 ---